thegodone/molds-branch/doc/README.txt

       Then, just type:
       $ make -f Makefile_GNU

+   Case iv) Fujitsu C++ compiler on K-computer of FX10
+      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the Boost C++ Libraries in the K-computer or FX10.

+      Then, just type:
+      $ make -f Makefile_FX10

    For all case, the compile succeeded if you could fine "molds" in the "src" directory.
    If you want to clean the compilation, type